Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 law and criminal justice

 There is more to the criminal justice system than SWAT teams and undercover agents.
-The system couldn’t function without an army of behind-the-scenes workers such as prison guards, administrators, and court reporters, who help keep things running smoothly.
+The system couldn’t function without an army of behind-the-scenes workers who help keep things running smoothly.
+Thesee include:

 Featured Programs

-Of course, you can’t just walk in off the street and become a lawyer, a police officer, a judge, or a clerk of court.
 A solid education is a requirement for just about all careers in the justice field.
-There are jobs at all education levels, but as in any profession, higher education means a path to higher status and salary.
+There are jobs at all education levels, but as in any profession, higher education is a path to higher status and salary.

 Why Study Criminal Justice?